 Smog in Poland: Why snow is no longer a symbol of winter in Poland and gave way to smog?

 When the temperature in Poland drops in autumn and winter, the air quality deteriorates.
 The heating season opens the season for smog in Polish towns and villages.
 Air pollution is a growing problem in Poland.
-Although some steps have been already taken, in many places in Poland, air quality exceeds the permissible level.
+Although some steps have already been taken, air quality in many places in Poland exceeds the permissible level.
 Maintaining an active lifestyle – or living in general – gets complicated in Poland in the wintertime.

 What is smog, why so many areas in Poland are polluted, and why wintertime